Open Educational Resources

 STEM and OER Grant Opportunities

 Are you interested in OER opportunities?
 In October 2018, the college received the STEM Innovation and Impact grant from OSIT to focus on STEM initiatives, that has funds for faculty and adjuncts to review, use and create courses utilizing OER.
 Please visit STEM at CSN to learn more about the grant.
-The application to apply for these funds can be found here and additional information is here.
-The application's are due Friday, April 12th at 5:00 pm to Paula Michniewicz.
+PDFs can be found at OER Stem Application and OER Stem Application Information.
+The applications are due Monday, April 13th at 5:00 pm to Paula Michniewicz.

 - Develop OER for STEM Students (TBD) - Propose a project that will benefit STEM students in the creation or use of OER